danman01/ruby-enumerables/README.md

  - Print all of the letters of the alphabet
  - Only print numbers divisible by 3 in the range `1..100`

-## Code Together: Write our own class that implements Enumerable
+## Write our own class that implements Enumerable
  >The Enumerable mixin provides collection classes with several traversal and searching methods, and with the ability to sort.
 The class must provide a method each, which yields successive members of the collection.
 If Enumerable#max, #min, or #sort is used, the objects in the collection must also implement a meaningful <=> operator, as these methods rely on an ordering between members of the collection. - [The Docs](https://ruby-doc.org/core-2.3.3/Enumerable.html)

  - So your code to create a class that uses the Enumerable module will have at least four key things: